shrin0811/FGII_product/README.md

 # FGII product

+## How to install and make it work?
+### Unfortunately, as the front-end of this product has not been made, some basic coding knowledge is required to make the program run.

+Ensure that you have Python installed on your device.
+Any version beyond Python 3.12.0 will work.
+If not you can install the software [here](https://www.python.org/downloads/)
+Once you have installed Python, follow the instructions below:
+-
 ## What does the product do?
 As a part of my summer internship I was tasked to create a model that objectively grades 100+ insurance policies across the Indian insurance market, thus allowing the company to not only conduct a market survey of existing products but also understand the needs and concerns of the consumer base.